ThilinaRajapakse/simpletransformers/README.md

 #### Minimal Start for Multiclass Classification

-For multiclass classification, simply pass in the number of classes to the `num_labels` optional parameter of `classification`.
+For multiclass classification, simply pass in the number of classes to the `num_labels` optional parameter of `ClassificationModel`.

 ```
 from simpletransformers.classification import ClassificationModel